swetoast/Arch-Linux-ARM-Installer/README.md

 - The chosen drive will be completely wiped.
 Make sure you select the correct one.
 - The script uses a text interface with uniform windows for a consistent experience.
-- At the end, you will have a bootable Arch Linux ARM system prepared on your chosen drive, configured for Raspberry Pi 4/5 with your chosen kernel, user account, networking setup, and optional Wi‑Fi.
+- By the end, you’ll have a bootable Arch Linux ARM drive for Raspberry Pi 4/5 set up with your chosen kernel, user, network, and optional Wi‑Fi.
+The install works safely on the target drive, and you can turn on extras like remote access (SSH), easy name‑based access on your network (Avahi), a swap file, automatic storage upkeep, and simple boot settings like GPU memory and SPI/I²C.